jonifen/jonifen-web/content/blog/post/2017/ReactJsContinued.md

-+++
+---
-type = "post"
+type: "post"
-title = "React.js Continued...
+title: "React.js Continued...
 Components!"
-author = "Jon"
+author: "Jon"
-description = "It's time to continue on from my React.js Revisited post that I made a few days ago.
-This time we'll look at creating some components..." tags = [
+description: "It's time to continue on from my React.js Revisited post that I made a few days ago.
+This time we'll look at creating some components..."
+tags: [
   "programming",
   "javascript",
 	"reactjs"
 ]
-date = "2017-02-13T22:36:58Z"
+date: "2017-02-13T22:36:58Z"

-+++
+---

 It's time to continue on from my [React.js Revisited](/blog/post/2017/reactjsrevisited) post that I made a few days ago.
 This time we'll look at creating some components...